I’ve been to the capital of North Macedonia 4 or 5 times by now and it never stops to amuse me with so many things to do in Skopje.

 But you can walk the walls or climb the tower and look at the city spread across the Vardar river – it’s such a pleasant view you will enjoy it for sure!

 Bonus: the entrance to the fortress is free of charge.

 Chase the brutalist architecture before it’s too late

-There’s a dark history behind the brutalist in Skopje – the major earthquake hit the city very badly in 1963, over a thousand people lost their lives and the big part of the center was destroyed – that’s why you won’t really see any old monuments in Skopje, except of the old bazaar.
+There’s a dark history behind the brutalist in Skopje.
+The major earthquake hit the city very badly in 1963, over a thousand people lost their lives and the big part of the center was destroyed.

 Some places, like the university or St. Klement Ohridski church, are easily accessible by walking to others – mainly Skopje State Hydrometeorological Institute and Goce Delčev dormitories – are a bit far from the center (even I didn’t make it there) but it’s not impossible to visit those.

 Sadly the future of Skopje brutalist doesn’t look very bright.